collective/redturtle.custommenu.factories/README.txt

 So the editor (that is *never* a developer in real life... you must accept it) must know that when he add a new file, it magically became a video...
 This is not so simple to understand; also is impossible to understand it without a training or by past experience.
-Will not be better if the user can read "*Add new video*" in the menu instead?
+Can't be better if the user could read "*Add new video*" in the menu instead?

 Right now the best usability choice is to add a new content type to the menu, or develop a new helper portlet that show some links like "*add a new video here*".